 Theron Pummer

 I am a Professor of Philosophy at the University of St Andrews.
 I focus mainly on problems in ethics.
 Prior to joining St Andrews, I was a Junior Research Fellow at the University of Oxford.
 I received my PhD from the University of California San Diego.
 I have also held visiting positions at the Australian National University and the University of Oxford.
-I am an associate editor of Journal of Moral Philosophy and a section editor of Philosophy Compass.
+I am an associate editor of Journal of Moral Philosophy.
 My publications can be found below.
+In addition, I have sharable drafts on the non-identity problem, prerogatives to harm, optimific wronging, and evaluative hypersensitivity.

 tgp4@st-andrews.ac.uk